 Don't forget - Museum members receive a 10% discount on all merchandise!

-We often get asked for book suggestions or gift ideas, so we asked Levine Museum staff historian Dr. Tom Hanchett for his picks!
-Below is a list of 12 items, ranging from bluegrass music to Brown vs. Board of Education, selected by Dr. Hanchett.
+We often get asked for book suggestions, so below is a list of 12 items, ranging from bluegrass music to Brown vs. Board of Education, that are among our favotites.
 All of which you can find in the Museum Store!